top of page

 1V3A0169_edited.jpg

-Becca Baisch is the author of The Dala Horse’s Daughters, her debut women’s fiction novel, available everywhere November 1st, 2026, and a forthcoming contemporary series centered on a hockey-driven family (Cut to the Heart, The Edge of Us, When She Leaves).
+Becca Baisch is the author of The Dala Horse’s Daughters, her debut women’s fiction novel, available everywhere November 1st, 2026, and a forthcoming contemporary series centered on a hockey-driven family (Cut to the Heart, The Edge of Us, Hearts on the Line).
 A proud Minnesota native, she has lived in California, Guadalajara, New York City, and Milwaukee, and now calls Minneapolis home, where she and her partner co-manage life with their four children.
 When she’s not writing—or drinking far too much coffee—she enjoys the challenge of running year-round in Minnesota weather and paddleboarding the city’s lakes.

 bottom of page